williaml33moore/bathtub/docs/about.markdown

 I discovered living documentation and BDD and was intrigued and also a little jealous because as a SystemVerilog enthusiast, I felt left out.
 So I ported Gherkin to SystemVerilog at my previous employer, [Everactive](https://everactive.com), and got it working on a limited experimental basis on our current project at that time.
 I don't work there anymore but before I left, they were gracious enough to release Bathtub as open-source software so I could continue to develop it and share it with the design verification community.
-I published a paper on Bathtub and presented it at [DVCon U.S.](https://dvcon.org) 2024, the premier conference for IC design and verification professionals, and to my joy it won the third place [Stuart Sutherland Best Paper Presentation](https://2024.dvcon.org/press-release-march-20-2024) award!
+I published a paper on Bathtub and presented it at [DVCon U.S.](https://dvcon.org) 2024, the premier conference for IC design and verification professionals, and to my joy it won the third place [Stuart Sutherland Best Paper](https://2024.dvcon.org/press-release-march-20-2024) award!

-**Please Note**--The views and opinions expressed in these pages and the underlying GitHub repository are mine alone, and do not necessarily reflect the views or opinions of my employers--past, current, or future--or any other organizations which with I am affiliated.
+**Please Note**--The views and opinions expressed in these pages and the underlying GitHub repository are mine alone, and do not necessarily reflect the views or opinions of my employers, clients, partners, or vendors--past, current, or future--or any other organizations which with I am affiliated.
 Bathtub was begun at Everactive, but currently it is a personal project I work on on my own time.

 ---